jefdewitt/mundana-theme-jekyll/_posts/2021-11-27-go-to-therapy.md

 tags: [featured]
 ---

-Therapy is a funny subject.
-Some think it’s a last resort.
-Like you only go to therapy once the proverbial excrement has hit the fan.
-It’s where you finally turn to when a relationship fails.
-Or when you experience a loss and have tried other options without success.
+Why go to therapy?
+Maybe it’s a last resort.
+Maybe you want to ‘fix’ things.
+Maybe the proverbial excrement has hit the fan in your life.

-Some believe it’s intended to fix things.
-You go for a while, process whatever is ailing you, and then you’re done.
-While I don’t agree with the ‘fixing’ part, I see merit in processing gridlocked situations and emotions through therapy.
+Perhaps a relationship fails and you’re looking for answers.
+Or the experience of a profound loss or other trauma has left other coping strategies lacking.

-I’ve been active in therapy for over three-and-a-half years now.
-You won’t find a bigger proponent.
-It is the most profound decision of my life.
-Let me explain why.
+Some people are understandedly skeptical of the benefits.
+Some think they _should_ handle their struggles on their on.
+But deciding to ask for help (therapy) has been the most profound decision of my life.
+I'll explain why.

 #### Unconscious Programming

-The way we interpret and respond to the world is through programs running in our heads.
-We get these programs from our communities, our institutions, our parents.
-We’re taught what’s right and wrong.
+In therapy and in software, I approach problems with the same basic questions in mind: What block of code is running?
+What is it trying to accomplish?

-Often these programs run without us noticing.
-We simply react to a situation the way we usually do; like when a spouse is moody and you wind up arguing.
-Your partner says something that triggers the response to stand up for yourself; an action ingrained in you from childhood.
-Rather than show empathy, you fight back.
-This happens without thinking.
-But is it helpful?
+Software programs and human minds are not that different.
+It’s about inputs and outputs.
+We take in feedback from our environment as input.
+We respond with output.
+The programs that inform what action we take are learned responses.
+We’re taught appropriate responses from our parents, our communities, our institutions.

-The value of therapy is in gaining awareness of these programs.
-It’s taking conscious steps to evaluate whether they’re serving to meet our needs or not.
-Are my responses helpful?
-Because they are the only thing we can control.
+The problem is, we often don’t revisit what we’ve learned.
+We hold on to responses that aren’t based on facts or even helpful.
+And it’s common for the these programs to run unnoticed.

 #### The Power of Therapy

-That may sound a bit woo-woo but this programming is informing what we do, whether we’re aware of it or not.
+The value of therapy is in identifying patterns in your thoughts and behavior.
+Only after you achieve awareness of the choices you’re making can you evaluate whether they’re helping meet your needs.

 It's simple, yes.
 But that doesn’t mean it’s easy.
 It requires a sort of ruthless honesty with yourself.
 Not a mean or hyper-critical honesty, but an unflinching, unvarnished look at what actions you are choosing.